 The Glucosamine/Chondroitin Arthritis Intervention Trial (GAIT), which was cosponsored by the National Center for Complementary and Alternative Medicine (NCCAM) and the NIAMS, assessed the effectiveness and safety of these supplements when taken together or separately.
 The trial found that the combination of glucosamine and chondroitin sulfate did not provide significant relief from osteoarthritis pain among all participants.
 However, a subgroup of study participants with moderate-to-severe pain showed significant relief with the combined supplements.
 The 4-year trial was conducted at 16 sites across the United States.

 There are other complementary and alternative therapies under investigation.
 For example, a recent study found that a 60-minute “dose” of Swedish massage therapy delivered once a week for pain caused by osteoarthritis of the knee was both optimal and practical, establishing a standard for use in future research.
-This trial, funded by NCCAM and published in the journal PLoS One, builds on an earlier pilot study of massage for knee osteoarthritis pain, which had promising results but provided no data to determine whether the dose was optimal.
+This trial, funded by NCCAM, builds on an earlier pilot study of massage for knee osteoarthritis pain, which had promising results but provided no data to determine whether the dose was optimal.
 (The researchers defined an optimal, practical dose as producing the greatest ratio of desired effect compared to costs in time, labor, and convenience.)